TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

 ## Template matching using pytom-match-pick

 You should have tomograms for example from [RELION5](/03-tutorial/03-relion-preprocessing/) or [AreTomo3](/03-tutorial/02-aretomo3/).
 Make sure you have [pytom-match-pick](https://github.com/SBC-Utrecht/pytom-match-pick) installed.
-Set up a template matching folder in root RELION working directory (e.g RELION5/project/template_matching).
+Set up a template matching folder in the root RELION working directory (e.g RELION5/project/template_matching).

 You will need to have:
 - A **template** at the correct pixel size.
 Here, we first use a SPA structure with matching pixel size, correct box size, and inverted contrast (black density on white background)
 - A **template mask** with the same properties.
-It can also just be a sphere but it is not recommended here.
+It can also just be a sphere, but it is not recommended here.

-For more details check the [Documentation](https://sbc-utrecht.github.io/pytom-match-pick/).
-Generally, we recommend to use a template that was generated from the data.
+For more details, check the [Documentation](https://sbc-utrecht.github.io/pytom-match-pick/).
+Generally, we recommend using a template that was generated from the data.
 This gives **much** better results.

 Hence, template matching is also an iterative process.
 For challenging targets, you want to rerun everything once you obtain a "low-res" (ideally bin4 Nyquist) structure from your data.

 ### Scaling a template using RELION or EMAN

-Two examples of how to scale an `input.mrc` file from the [EMDB](https://www.ebi.ac.uk/emdb/) for example using either `e2proc3d.py` from [EMAN2](https://blake.bcm.edu/emanwiki/EMAN2) or `relion_image_handler` from [RELION](https://github.com/3dem/relion/tree/ver5.0):
+Scaling an `input.mrc` file from the [EMDB](https://www.ebi.ac.uk/emdb/) can be done, for example, using either `e2proc3d.py` from [EMAN2](https://blake.bcm.edu/emanwiki/EMAN2) or `relion_image_handler` from [RELION](https://github.com/3dem/relion/tree/ver5.0):

 ```bash
 e2proc3d.py input.mrc output.mrc --scale=0.2 --process=filter.lowpass.gauss:cutoff_freq=0.1 --clip=84,84,84